hyungmogu/udacity-cloud-devops-project-5/README.md

 - Deploy this app to AWS EKS via circleci
 - Provide an easier way to setup and run locally
 - Make sure this app works in all operating systems
+- Add fallback instructions for the case after running of server
 - Submit project

 ## Setup Instruction (General.
 Don't skip this step)